Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Field Equations for Finsler Theories of Gravity

-The system of equations (\ref{3oeeq}) with three shell anisotropy (and its first shell restriction given by (\ref{eqe1})--(\ref{eqe3})) can be solved in general form following the results of the mentioned above Theorem 1.1 from \cite{vgensol}.
-We omit in this work such cumbersome formulas but give an explicit example of anisotropic generalization of Friedman--Robertson--Walker (FRW) solutions depending on time and three velocity coordinates in subsection \ref{ssofdfa}.
+\ The system of gravitational field equations with three shell anisotropy (when its first shell restriction given by (\ref{eqe1})--(\ref{eqe3})) can be solved in general form following the results of the mentioned above Theorem 1.1 from \cite{vgensol}.
+We omit in this work such cumbersome formulas (3d order solutions for anisotropic canonical d--connections are considered in Appendix \ref{asect2}) but give an explicit example of anisotropic generalization of Friedman--Robertson--Walker (FRW) solutions depending on time and three velocity coordinates in subsection \ref{ssofdfa}.

 In this subsection, we provide the general solution of equations (\ref{ep1a} )--(\ref{ep4a}) for the h--v/Cartan d--connection.
-It can be written for a d--metric $\mathbf{g}=[g_{ij},h_{ab}]$ (\ref{gdm}) with coefficients computed in the form
+It can be written for a d--metric $\mathbf{g}=[g_{ij},h_{ab}]$ (\ref{gdm}) with coefficients computed in the form {